vuestorefront/storefront-ui/apps/docs/development/testing.md

 ## Learning/Docs

-Basic usage of cypress for vue is here https://docs.cypress.io/guides/component-testing/quickstart-vue For React https://docs.cypress.io/guides/component-testing/quickstart-reac And API https://docs.cypress.io/api/table-of-contents
+Basic usage of cypress for Vue is here https://docs.cypress.io/guides/component-testing/quickstart-vue For React https://docs.cypress.io/guides/component-testing/quickstart-reac And API https://docs.cypress.io/api/table-of-contents

 TODO: remove data-testid on release components
+TODO: when bug issue on cypress side will be resolved, we should use one browser